1. The following terms have these meanings in this Policy:

-24. Screening documents must be submitted to the following individual:
+24. Screening documents must be submitted to the Safe Sport Manager:

 25. An individual who refuses or fails to provide the necessary screening documents will be ineligible to volunteer or apply for the position sought.
 The individual will be informed that their application and/or position will not proceed until such time as the screening documents are submitted.

 26. Softball Canada understands that there may be delays in receiving the results of an E-PIC or a VSC.
 At its discretion, Softball Canada may permit the individual to participate in the role during the delay.
 Softball Canada may withdraw this permission at any time and for any reason.